SoftwareBrothers/adminjs-dev/docs-src/tutorials/actions.md

 ## Default actions

-AdminBro has 7 major _default actions_ defined for each resource:
+AdminJS has 7 major _default actions_ defined for each resource:

 __Resource__ base actions: